Canada-Philippines relations

 Development

 Canada and the Philippines share a long-standing partnership in international assistance cooperation.
-Since 1986, Canada has provided over $1 billion in official development assistance (ODA) to the Philippines averaging $24 million over the last 5 years.
+Since 1986, Canada has provided over $1 billion in official development assistance (ODA) to the Philippines.
+In 2024-2025, Canada’s international assistance totalled $87.9 million, supporting disaster risk and resilience, energy security and transition, agricultural value-chains and food security, and health services.

 Ongoing development challenges include persistent pockets of poverty, food insecurity, a fragile peace in the Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), and high vulnerability to the impacts of climate change.
 Since 2009, the Philippines has ranked as the most natural disaster-prone country globally (World Risk Index) and this vulnerability is increasing due to climate change.